Documentation Index

 - Choose the vector store, index, or collection.

-- For Pinecone or Qdrant, select the same Embedding model used when the content was indexed.
+- For Pinecone, Qdrant, or Chroma, select the same Embedding model used when the content was indexed.

 - Set Limit and Score threshold.